GameDriver-io/gdio.unity_api.doc/README.md

 | timeout | [System.Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') | The number of seconds to wait for a response that the ClickObjectEx request was processed.
 Input requests process asynchronously, so a response does NOT imply the input operation has completed. |

 ##### Example

 ```
-//Locates and clicks the first object with the name "Cube"for 30 frames with the left mouse button while holding the left-shift key for 3 frames,
+//Locates and clicks the first object with the name "Cube" for 30 frames with the left mouse button while holding the left-shift key for 3 frames, and the left-CTRL key for 5 frames.
-// and the left-CTRL key for 5 frames.
+            api.ClickObjectEx(MouseButtons.LEFT,
-api.ClickObjectEx(MouseButtons.LEFT, "//*[@name='Cube']", 30,
+                "//*[@name='Cube']", 30,
                 new KeyCode[] { KeyCode.LeftControl }, 5,
                 new KeyCode[] { KeyCode.LeftShift }, 3,
                 500, 30);
 ```

 <a name='M-gdio-unity_api-v2-ApiClient-Connect-System-String,System-Int32,System-Boolean,System-Int32,System-Boolean-'></a>